-- 3.10.3.1 The designation of Agricultural lands on Schedule "A" of this Plan is not necessarily intended as a permanent designation but rather to prevent scattered and fragmented development in the rural areas of the Town. - 3.10.3.2 Existing residential uses are permitted and the expansion of the dwelling and ancillary uses are also permitted.
-Other residentially related uses such as home occupations, bed and breakfast establishments, and secondary dwelling units in the existing dwelling and/or one garden suite are also permitted in the Agricultural designation.
+3.10.32.1 -The designation of Agricultural lands oin Schedule "A" of this Plan is not necessarily intended as a permanent designation but rather to prevent scattered and fragmented development in the rural areas of the Town.
+Existing residential uses are permitted in the Agricultural designation.

+3.10.3.2 Existing residential uses are permitted and the expansion of the dwelling and ancillary uses are also permitted.
+Other residentially related uses such as home occupations, bed and breakfast establishments, and secondary dwelling units in the existing dwelling and/or one garden suite are also permitted in the "Agricultural" designation.
 New residential uses on larger sized parcels of land (i.e. lots with an area exceeding 1.0 hectares) shall not be permitted.

-The policies of Section 3.1.2.23 of this Official Plan shall apply to second dwelling units in the Agricultural designation.
+The policies of Section 3.1.2.23 of this Official Plan shall apply to second dwelling units in the "Agricultural" designation.
 Second dwelling units and garden suites shall meet the MDS I requirements or be no closer to neighbouring livestock and/or poultry operations than the existing dwelling.

-The policies of Section 3.1.2.18 of this Official Plan shall apply to home occupations in the Agricultural designation.
+The policies of Section 3.1.2.18 of this Official Plan shall apply to home occupations in the "Agricultural" designation.

-The policies of Section 3.1.2.20 of this Official Plan shall apply to bed and breakfast establishments in the Agricultural designation.
+The policies of Section 3.1.2.20 of this Official Plan shall apply to bed and breakfast establishments in the "Agricultural" designation.

-3.10.3.3 New livestock or poultry operations, shall not be permitted in the Agricultural designation.
+3.10.32.32 New livestock or poultry operations, shall not be permitted in the Agricultural designation. except for Veterinarian clinics and boarding facilities for household pets.
+However, all existing livestock and poultry operations shall be recognized as existing uses and be allowed to continue until the lands are required for urban development purposes.
+These uses shall not be permitted to expand.
 Existing livestock and poultry operations are recognized as existing uses and are allowed to continue until the lands are required for urban purposes.
 Expansion to existing livestock operations shall only be permitted where such expansion is in accordance with the Nutrient Management Act, the provisions of the Minimum Separation Distance documents, and implements Best Management Practices.